firedancer-io/firedancer/book/guide/initializing.md

 The `init` mode requires either `root` privileges, or to be run with `CAP_SYS_ADMIN`.
-The `fini` mode does nothing and kernel parameters will never be reduced as a result of running `configure`.
+The `fini` mode does nothing and kernel parameters will never be reduced or changed back as a result of running `configure`.

 ## xdp
 Firedancer uses XDP (express data path), a Linux feature for doing high